- American Chemical Society Pittsburgh Chapter

 Mount Aloysius College will award up to six science fair scholarships of $10,000 ($2,500 per year for four consecutive years).
 Recipients must meet all academic criteria for admissions and maintain a 3.0 GPA at the college.
 Recipients must enroll in a science related major as a full-time student the semester following their high school graduation.

-University of Pittsburgh at Bradford will award up to four (4) $1000 scholarships in addition to any other Pitt-Bradford merit awards for which a student is eligible.
+The University of Pittsburgh at Bradford will award up to six (6) $1500 scholarships in addition to any other Pitt-Bradford merit awards for which a student is eligible.
 Students must meet admissions and scholarship criteria.
 Awards are renewable annually for a total of 4 academic years.
 Students must be enrolled full time, have a cumulative GPA of 2.25 or higher and maintain the housing status that the scholarship was based on.
 Enrollment at the Bradford Campus is required.
 Awards are not transferable to any other Pitt Campus.

-Washington & Jefferson College will award up to four scholarships valued at $8,000 ($2,000 per year renewable for a maximum of 4 years).
-Scholarships will renew annually provided the recipients maintains a cumulative GPA of 3.0 and maintain full-time enrollment.
-Recipients of this award must meet the Office of Admissions’ academic requirements, enroll as full-time students, and live on campus the semester following their high school graduation.
+Washington & Jefferson College will award up to four scholarships valued at $8,000 ($2,000 per year, renewable for a maximum of 4 years).
+Recipients of this award must meet the Office of Admissions’ academic requirements for admissions.
+Scholarships will renew annually, provided the recipient maintains a cumulative GPA of 3.0, maintains full-time enrollment, and lives on campus.
 W&J has strong programs in the sciences and pre-health professions.
-Scholarship winners are not required to choose a specific major upon entry to the college but are encouraged to explore their many passions through research experiences and internships before declaring a major.
+Scholarship winners are not required to choose a specific major upon entry to the college.
+They are encouraged to explore their passions through research experiences and internships before declaring a major.

 Email questions or comments to PRSEF@CarnegieScienceCenter.org or call the Science Fair office at 412.237.1534.